joeferner/redis-commander/docs/connections.md

 connections to redis servers.
 All connection objects are stored inside the top-level `connections` list.

-## Storing Connection informations
+## Storing Connection information

 The default set of connections to start redis commander with can be defined inside the `local.json` file (for example).
 Whenever a connection is added via Web-UI or command line a new file `local-<node_env>.json` is created to store the new list of all connections currently used.
 This is done to persist new configuration data over app restarts.
 To reset the list to your "original" start, just delete

-Attention - list object are not merged between all config files.
+Attention - list objects are not merged between all config files.
 The latest definition of the list is used.
 E.G. a redefinition of the `connections` list object inside the `local-<node_env>.json` overwrites all connections defined inside `<node-env>.json` or